Pg96/IoT-2021-Individual-Assigments/README.md

 ## 1. Questions
 ### 1.1.
 What is the problem and why do you need IoT?
 The aim of the application developed for this individual assignment is to optimize the power consumption in working places.
-This is achieved by sensing the environment to detect potential power wastesfulness across rooms inside a building in terms of light and heating system.
+This is achieved by sensing the environment to detect potential power wastesfulness, in terms of artificial lights and heating/cooling system, in the rooms inside a building.

 In order to achieve this, the two following sensors are employed:
 - a **photocell**.